MinaProtocol/mina/rfcs/0013-module-versioning.md

 serialization is useful for logging and other printing from within Coda, and is less likely to be used with other software.

+### Coordination with RPC versioning

+RFC 0012 indicates how to version types used with the Jane Street RPC mechanism.
+The types specified in versioned modules here can also be used in the query, response, and message types used for RPC.
+In that case, if a new version of a module is created, the RPC version should be updated at the same time.

 ### Embracing this discipline

 As of this writing, there are over 600 type definitions with `deriving